jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 ## 🟡 H3ho4kmmm 🎮 Upscaled textuers only

-Ports all Halo 3 main menu and campaign maps to ElDewrito 0.7.1.
+This is for Ports all Halo 3 main menu and campaign maps to ElDewrito 0.7.1.

 Includes 4K menu textures for a stunning look.